-Legal Bibliography.
-First semester; lectures one hour; one credit.
-Mr. Baker.
+Legal Writing.
+Second semester; three hours lecture; three hours credit.
+Mr. Phelps.

-Legal terms and nomenclature, the use of law books, and the analysis and headnoting of cases.
+The use of law books, the analysis and headnoting of cases, the preparation of legal memoranda and the commoner types of pleadings and other legal documents.

 Legislation.
 First semester; lectures two hours; two credits.
 Mr. Phelps.